 And here’s Sam Adams, writing in 1770:

-I could go on, but I think the case has been made.
-These men were creating something separate, something apart, something radically different than the usual machinery of government… something that has been fully lost.
+These men were creating something separate, something apart, something radically different from the usual machinery of government.

 How It Happened